elatov/elatov.github.io/_posts/2014-03-20-rhcsa-rhce-chapter-13-remote-access.md

     [user1@rhel1 ~]$

 You will also notice that I had to type in the password for user1 each time.
-So let&#8217;s generate an RSA key pair for the user and use that for our authentication.
-First let&#8217;s create the key pair:
+So let's generate an RSA key pair for the user and use that for our authentication.
+First let's create the key pair:

     [user1@rhel2 ~]$ ssh-keygen -t rsa
     Generating public/private rsa key pair.